Is Elevate Academy Public Education?

 We believe every student is a diverse learner and commit to meeting each child where they are at.
 We have a full-time director of Special Education, as well as a full-time Special Education Instructional Assistant.
 We look forward to partnering with families to learn how we can best support your child.
 Our philosophy is “child-first” and believe that our decisions and approach to special education should always have the best interest of the child at the core.

-What options are there are transportation?
+What options are there for transportation?

 We offer free transportation within our attendance zone.
 For families living outside of our attendance zone, students may still take the bus if they can be transported to the nearest available bus stop.
 Students that have a car and are old enough to drive will be able to drive to school.